amilbhat/amilbhat/readme.md

 Welcome to my coding journey! 👋 I'm currently on a mission to expand my skills in both backend web development and machine learning.
 Here are the areas I'm diving into:

+## Machine Learning and Deep Learning Goals

+I'm thrilled to announce my new focus on machine learning and deep learning.
+This exciting field opens up endless possibilities, and I'm eager to explore artificial intelligence.

 ## MERN Stack

 In addition to backend development and machine learning, I'm also diving into the MERN stack: